roschler/bookmark-plus-plus/README.md

 ## Introduction

 Bookmark++ is a Chrome V3 extension that leverages Chrome local APIs and cutting-edge AI technologies to help you manage and search your bookmarks effectively.
 It uses the Summarization API to summarize the content of a web page before storing it in local storage, and the Prompt API to process bookmark searches.
+Transformer.js is used with a local copy of the Jina embeddings model to create the embeddings needed for the natural language search features.
 This ensures that Bookmark++ operates completely privately—your data never leaves your browser.

 Bookmark++ transforms your bookmark collection into a searchable database, allowing you to find relevant web pages using natural language queries.
 Even better, it supports analytical queries, making your bookmarks an advanced knowledge base rather than just a static collection of web page references.